 If you wish to study a language, you need to discuss this with your College Tutor.
 The courses start in week 2 of Michaelmas Term so you need to register with the Language Centre by Wednesday of week 1.
 For the evening courses, you must pay the fees yourself but may apply for reimbursement of these costs at the end of the language course.
-At the time of writing this handbook, your College will reimburse half the cost and the Department the other half.
+At the time of writing this handbook, your College will reimburse half the cost and the Department the other half - you should check with your College Office in case they require you to register your intentions with them also.
 Reimbursement will be subject to successful completion; you are required to submit a copy of the Certificate of Achievement issued by the Language Centre together with proof of payment, so ensure you retain your receipt.

-If you wish to study a foreign language in your first year, you need to complete the proforma at Appendix B. This form, countersigned by your Tutor, must be handed in to the Deputy Administrator (Academic) by the end of week 1 in Michaelmas Term.
+If you wish to study a foreign language in your first year, you need to complete the proforma at Appendix B. This form, countersigned by your Tutor, must be handed in to the Deputy Administrator (Academic) by Monday of week 2 in Michaelmas Term, once your registration on the course has been confirmed by the Language Centre.